35 Comments

 Barry J Kaufman DO's avatar

 Obama structured The Affordable Care Act to placate the health care conglomerates.
 In doing so he means-tested Medicaid, and in cowardly move left the use of Medicaid funds up to the states instead of just federalizing Medicaid allotment of funds.
 Who didn't know that these red states that reviled social programs would refuse to expand Medicaid?
 Meanwhile, the rest of us are subject to the whims of the for-profit insurance industry that drains us of our resources one way or another.
-I called you way back in 2015 to tell you that patients were being forced not to change their doctors under the ACA and you hung up on me saying I was a Republican plant.
+I called you way back in 2015 to tell you that patients were being forced to change their doctors under the ACA and you hung up on me saying I was a Republican plant.
 One of the all-time fatal politician lies was Obama promising that patients would not have to change their doctors and premiums would not go up.
 While the ACA has helped some, it has overwhelmingly damaged the health care system and harmed far more than it has helped. https://barryjkaufmando.substack.com/p/no-democrats-its-not-republicans

 Tom Halstead's avatar